 The National Society meets once every two years in Washington, D. C., when the national officers are elected, and other necessary business transacted.
 Every State Society sends delegates, whose expenses are borne by the parent association.
 This biennial is regarded as a gala season by the "Dames," for, although a great amount of hard work has to be accomplished, a delightful social treat is offered by the hostess society, the representatives of which exert themselves to provide pleasures of all descriptions for their distinguished visitors, that the short stay may be a memorable one.
 The State Societies meet annually for the election of their own State officers, each society being a separate organization in no way connected with the sister societies, except through the relation borne to the parent association.
 The initiation fee and dues vary with the varying by-laws.
 No annual sum is paid to the National Society, but when the latter holds its biennial it taxes the component societies to meet its needs.

-In the non-Colonial States, the Associate Societies, or branches, are organized a little differently, though in the chairman; and the members enter on the services of progenitors who lived in any of the Colonial States or the District of Columbia.
+In the non-Colonial States, the Associate Societies, or branches, are organized a little differently, though in the main they are governed by the same rules and regulations as the State Societies.
+The leading officer of a branch association is not termed president, but chairman; and the members enter on the services of progenitors who lived in any of the Colonial States or the District of Columbia.